standardgalactic/zet/activities.md

 I am currently looking at how to use ARM's architecture specifications to verify ARM's processors and related IP.
-This is running concurrently with the project on mechanising ARM's processor specifications
+This is running concurrently with the project on [mechanising ARM's processor specifications](#mechanized-processor-specification).

 Working with verification engineers in ARM's processor division, I developed the ISA-Formal processor verification technique that is based on: